IMeeus/TestSetup/README.md

 logMessage(params);
 ```

+`ConfigurableCallback` is just a wrapper for the code you see above.
+All it does is:

-What you see in the example above is exactly what `ConfigurableCallback` does.
-It just removes some of the boilerplate to make this possible, makes it look a bit cleaner and makes your code express more intent.
+- Removes some of the boilerplate to make this possible.
+- Makes your code look a bit cleaner.
+- Makes your code express more intent.

-# Application in FE testing
+# Application in React FE testing

 A `ConfigurableCallback` is particularly usefull when creating `setup functions` for your tests.
 Setup functions are an alternative to `beforeEach`.
 It is strongly advised to use these, because it [avoids nesting when you're testing](https://kentcdodds.com/blog/avoid-nesting-when-youre-testing), a recommendation of the creator of React Testing Library, Kent C. Dodds.